-To comply with its duties under the Data Protection Act 1998 the Council will:
+To comply with its duties under data protection legislation, the Council will:

-- Keep all records of anti-social behaviour cases in accordance with the legislation - Normally advise customers when we need to share data with other agencies, explain the process and seek their consent to do so - Share information with other relevant agencies such as the police, children's services, adults' services or mental health services without consent, in certain situations, in order to: - a. prevent crime or disorder; or - b. safeguard adults at risk of abuse, or safeguard children; or - c. protect an individual's health and wellbeing.
+- Keep all records of anti-social behaviour cases in accordance with the legislation - Advise customers we need to share data with other agencies, explain the process and seek their consent to do so, where this consent is denied and this affects the Councils ability to investigate the complaint the case will be closed - Share information with other relevant agencies such as the police, children's services, adults' services or mental health services without consent, in certain situations, in order to: - a. prevent crime or disorder; or - b. safeguard adults at risk of abuse, or safeguard children - c. protect an individual's health and wellbeing.